automatisch/automatisch/packages/docs/pages/contributing/repository-structure.md

 - `docs` - The docs package contains the documentation website.
 - `e2e-tests` - The e2e-tests package contains the end-to-end tests for the internal usage.
 - `web` - The web package contains the frontend application of Automatisch.

+Each package is independently managed, and has its own package.json file to manage dependencies.
+This allows for better isolation and flexibility.